slddn/git_lesson/README.md

    - 'git push <WHERE> <WHAT>'
    - To update a PR, we make the branch locally and re-'push'

-- A new *** merge conflict can happen after a PR is issued.
+- A merge conflict can happen after a PR is issued.
 - 'git fetch' :--- updates the git log without making any changes to the files
    - 'git fetch --prune' :--- updates the log and also removes deleted remote branches